 COMPREHENSIVE GUIDE

-Driveway repair is a crucial part of home maintenance.
-It's critical to keep up with annual maintenance if you want to preserve the life of your asphalt while protecting your home's curb appeal.
+Asphalt driveway repair is a crucial part of home maintenance.
+It is important to keep up with annual maintenance if you want to preserve the life of your asphalt while protecting your home's curb appeal.
 Treated properly, an asphalt driveway can last up to 30 years without needing replacement.
+If you stay on top of repairing driveway issues early, you can avoid the cost and stress of a full replacement.
 So where do you begin?

 Do You Need to Repair Your Driveway?

-Here's a free, fast and easy test you can try at home: pour some water on a well-trafficked part of your blacktop driveway and watch what happens.
+Here is a free, fast, and easy test you can try at home.
+Pour some water on a well trafficked part of your blacktop driveway and watch what happens.
 If the water beads on the surface, your asphalt is in good shape.
-If it doesn't, though, you have problems you should address as soon as possible.
-If water is seeping into the asphalt, it's causing damage.
+If it does not, you have problems you should address with asphalt driveway repair as soon as possible.
+If water is seeping into the asphalt, it is causing damage that will lead to more costly asphalt driveway repair later.

-In warm seasons, water will erode the pavement – and the foundation – causing it to crack.
-As the weather gets colder, a freeze-and-thaw cycle will begin, and the expansion and contraction will increase the size of the cracks.
-As the foundation becomes compromised, you've gone from looking at spending a few hundred dollars repairing your driveway to thousands of dollars replacing it.
+In warm seasons, water will erode the pavement and the foundation, which causes it to crack.
+As the weather gets colder, a freeze and thaw cycle will begin, and the expansion and contraction will increase the size of the cracks.
+As the foundation becomes compromised, you go from spending a few hundred dollars repairing driveway problems to thousands of dollars replacing the surface.

-Aside from the water test, look for obvious signs of trouble: cracks in the driveway can allow vegetation to spring up, further eroding the foundation.
-Potholes will eventually form if the cracks aren't treated, and they're another sign of trouble.
-And a badly faded sealcoat surface where all the stone aggregate is showing is another sign that it's time to sealcoat.
-Heat, grease, gas, oil spills and salt stains will all work to eat away at your driveway.
-Don't worry: a fresh coat of sealer can protect your driveway for years.
+Aside from the water test, look for obvious signs of trouble.
+Cracks in the driveway allow vegetation to spring up, which further erodes the foundation.
+Potholes will eventually form if the cracks are not treated, and they are another sign of trouble.
+A badly faded sealcoat surface where all the stone aggregate is showing is another sign that it is time to sealcoat.
+Heat, grease, gas, oil spills, and salt stains all work to eat away at your driveway.
+The good news is that a fresh coat of sealer can protect your driveway for years and extend the life of any asphalt driveway repair you complete.
+It also cuts down on how often you are repairing driveway damage later.

 What is Asphalt, Anyway?